Principal aims in cataloguing

 The Bodleian Library, University of Oxford has created a searchable database of the Foreign Office Confidential Print series.

-The University of Manchester Special Collections also holds the pre-1920 volumes of the FCO pamphlet collection, with information about this important complementary resource available here.
+The University of Manchester Special Collections also holds the pre-1920 volumes of the FCDO pamphlet collection, with information about this important complementary resource available here.

 The British Empire and Commonwealth Collection based at Bristol Archives, consists of objects, photographs, films, papers and sound archives reflecting the occupations and interests of British people living and working in many parts of the former empire during the late 19th and 20th centuries.
 The new catalogue helps us to make more material available for people worldwide so they can examine difficult, forgotten or hidden histories from their own perspectives.
 We will be adding 15,000 entries initially, and providing access to over 7,000 digitised images and 200 films.

-The University of Leicester Diplomatic Archive is a catalogue of the diplomatic, consular, foreign service and foreign ministry lists dating from the 1950s to the 1990s, transferred from the FCO to the University of Leicester.
+A catalogue of the diplomatic, consular, foreign service and foreign ministry lists dating from the 1950s to the 1990s, originally held at the FCO.
+Please contact us for further details on this material.

 Electronic resources